-The Protection tab in the File > Properties dialog allows you to apply document protection to the current document.
+The Protection tab in the dialog of the File > Properties menu command allows you to apply document protection to the current document.

 Opening and/or saving a protected document is possible only following the entry of a correct password.
 Documents with read protection are also encrypted, so that they cannot be examined with programs other than Presentations.